Explore our library for useful information on health conditions.

 - Some cold sore remedies are available without a prescription.
 These products are usually liquids, ointments, gels, or balms.
 They can contain lip moisturizers and protectants to prevent cracking and excessive drying of the lips, or anesthetics that help to reduce the pain of cold sores.
 These products may help in relieving some symptoms, but will not stop the progression of the sores nor stop the virus replication.

 - Docosanol is an antiviral blocking agent which, if applied when prodrome symptoms arise, may help prevent the cold sore virus from spreading into healthy tissue, limiting the growth of the cold sore.
-It shortens healing time and the duration of cold sore symptoms including pain, burning, tingling, and itching.
+It can reduce the severity of cold sores and shorten the duration of the cold sore episode by about a day.

 Medications for treating cold sores: